apcountryman/picolibrary-microchip-megaavr0/docs/gpio.md

 - To transition an open-drain I/O pin to the low state, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::transition_open_drain_io_to_low()` member function.
-- To transition an push-pull I/O pin to the low state, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::transition_push_pull_io_to_low()` member function.
+- To transition a push-pull I/O pin to the low state, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::transition_push_pull_io_to_low()` member function.
 - To transition an open-drain I/O pin to the high state, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::transition_open_drain_io_to_high()` member function.
-- To transition an push-pull I/O pin to the high state, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::transition_push_pull_io_to_high()` member function.
+- To transition a push-pull I/O pin to the high state, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::transition_push_pull_io_to_high()` member function.
 - To toggle the state of an open-drain I/O pin, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::toggle_open_drain_io()` member function.
-- To toggle the state of an push-pull I/O pin, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::toggle_push_pull_io()` member function.
+- To toggle the state of a push-pull I/O pin, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::toggle_push_pull_io()` member function.

 ## Input Pin